PPathole/heliometrics/README.md

 ## Project Overview

-HelioCentrics aims to analyze and visualize solar energy production data to provide valuable insights into power generation trends, efficiency, and performance metrics.
+HelioMetrics aims to analyze and visualize solar energy production data to provide valuable insights into power generation trends, efficiency, and performance metrics.
 This project includes various Excel-based data analysis tasks that are relevant to the role of a Residential Energy Analyst at Tesla.

 ## Dataset Description